sesh/ready/README.md

 - Installing the `tld` package adds support for using the fully-qualified domain name for some DNS-related checks.
 This is particularly handy if you need to check a subdomain.
 - Installing `beautifulsoup4` adds support for extracting the Content-Security-Policy from the HTML document as well as the headers.
 This can be used for sites that use static hosting like Github Pages.

+Note: if you install from PyPI these dependencies are installed.

 ## Check list